Meet our Therapists

 Training and Specialties:

-Dr. Clements has worked in hospital, university, and private practice settings.
-Her special interests are diverse and include male and female reproductive health, health psychology- health and illness related symptoms and complications.
+Dr. Clements' specializations include infertility, male and female reproductive health, and health psychology- health and illness related symptoms and complications.
 Specifically, individuals diagnosed with cancer, going through chemo, loved ones of individuals diagnosed with cancer, chronic illness patients, fertility issues, conversion disorders.
 She also worked with empty nesters, failure to launch situations, and 'toxic and trying'/high conflict couples.

 Dr. Clements has training, personal experiences, as well as professional experience that make her highly sought after for counseling individuals diagnosed with cancer as well as those diagnosed with other chronic illnesses.
 Her approach includes overall support and advocate of her patients as well as, stress and coping skills, communication skills (treatment decision-making, communication with providers), and behavioral sleep and pain management skills.
 She also often assists in communication between the cancer patient, his/her family, and the patient’s cancer care health team.